andersblehr/andersblehr.github.io/01-resume.md

 {% include infobox.html content=content %}

 {% capture content %}
-I work with the OCMC Systems group, which develops, maintains and operates web & customer portals, mobile apps and internal CRM systems for Telia's [OneCall](https://onecall.no) and [MyCall](https://mycall.no) brands.
+I worked with the OCMC Engineering group, which develops, maintains and operates web & customer portals, mobile apps and internal CRM systems for Telia's [OneCall](https://onecall.no) and [MyCall](https://mycall.no) brands.
 Key accomplishments:

 * **Chief architect, lead developer and advisor to project management** on upcoming market offering, MyCall: I <u>architected the overall solution</u> and have been the <u>lead (and mostly sole) developer</u>, covering frontend (PHP/Laravel, JavaScript, CSS/Sass), user authentication and authorisation (OAuth2), service layer (REST, PHP/Laravel, OCI8), data modeling and stored procedures (Oracle, PL/SQL), and third party vendor integration (OAuth2, REST).
 * **Chief architect, developer, lead deployment engineer and advisor to project management** on new web portal, OneCall: I helped <u>enforce improved coding standards</u> (PHP/Laravel), <u>built support for JWT authentication</u> in the service and database layers (JWT, OAuth2, REST, PHP/Laravel, PL/SQL, Oracle), <u>architected and orchestrated the integration of the new web portal with the existing customer portal</u> (vanilla PHP, Smarty), <u>set up the new production servers</u> (RHEL 7.4, Apache 2.4, PHP 7.2, OCI8 and other dependencies) and <u>orchestrated the deployment of web & customer portals, service layer and authentication framework</u> in time for launch.